healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 ### 8.0 - Cleaning and Storing

-When it got down to cleaning, The pan releases food without a problem, even the burnt caramel in our heat distribution test (+3).
-After the testing, all the skillet required was a quick hand-wash with warm water and a dab of dishwashing liquid (+3).
+When it got down to cleaning, the pan released food easily, even the burnt caramel in our heat distribution test (+3).
+After testing, all the skillet required was a quick hand-wash with warm water and a dab of dishwashing liquid (+3).

 As mentioned above, this Nesco pan isn’t compatible with dishwashers, so it’s a bit less convenient compared to other skillets (-1).
-After cleaning, the Nesco skillet can be conveniently stored in any location within your kitchen or placed back into its original box for safekeeping (+3).
+The Nesco skillet can store easily anywhere or it can go back into its original box for safekeeping (+3).